Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Abstract

 \section{Abstract}

 Growing reliance on LLMs for psychiatric self-assessment raises questions about their ability to interpret qualitative patient narratives.
-We present the first direct comparison between state-of-the-art LLMs and mental health professionals in diagnosing Borderline (BPD) and Narcissistic (NPD) Personality Disorders utilizing Polish-language first-person autobiographical accounts.
-We show that the top-performing Gemini Pro models surpassed human professionals in overall diagnostic accuracy by 21.91 percentage points (65.48\% vs. 43.57\%).
-While both models and human experts excelled at identifying BPD ($F_1 = 83.4$ \& $F_1 = 80.0$, respectively), models severely underdiagnosed NPD ($F_1 = 6.7$ vs. $50.0$), showing a reluctance toward the value-laden term ,,narcissism.''
+This depth over breadth case study directly compares state-of-the-art LLMs and mental health professionals in assessing Borderline (BPD) and Narcissistic (NPD) Personality Disorders based on Polish-language first-person autobiographical accounts.
+Within our sample, the overall diagnostic scores of the top-performing Gemini Pro models (65.48\%) were 21.91 percentage points higher than the average scores of the human professionals (43.57\%).
+While both models and human experts excelled at identifying BPD ($F_1 = 83.4$ \& $F_1 = 80.0$, respectively), models severely underdiagnosed NPD ($F_1 = 6.7$ vs. $50.0$), showing a potential reluctance toward the value-laden term ``narcissism.''
 Qualitatively, models provided confident, elaborate justifications focused on patterns and formal categories, while human experts remained concise and cautious, emphasizing the patients' sense of self and temporal experience.
-Our findings demonstrate that while LLMs are highly competent at interpreting complex first-person clinical data, their outputs still carry critical reliability and bias issues.
+Our findings demonstrate that while LLMs might be competent at interpreting complex first-person clinical data, their outputs still carry critical reliability and bias issues.